Zisize's Journey

 Timeline

 2000 - Teachers' Resource Centre at TEBA run by volunteers which was also a play facility, community lending library and pre-school class.
-Assistance was provided to Mpontshini School to access Operation Jumpstart funds which then enabled the building of five clasrooms and a toilet block.
+Assistance was provided to Mpontshini School to access Operation Jumpstart funds which then enabled the building of five classrooms and a toilet block.
 Ekukhanyeni Refuge was created in a school hut for one boy.

 2002 - Children's Centre at TEBA continued to attract many children for play, to borrow books, attend pre-school class or to study.
-Commencement of first weekend and school holiday feeding scheme.
-Began building solid construction home (Ekukhanyeni), first international volunteers, Learning is Fun Competition, first holiday play scheme, supply of water to Mpontshini School, and classroom building
+Began building solid construction home (Ekukhanyeni), first international volunteers, Learning is Fun Competition, first holiday play scheme, supply of water to Mpontshini School, and classroom building.

 2003 - Children's Centre at TEBA.
 Completion of building first three rooms at Ekukhanyeni, ten international volunteers, three additional feeding schemes started, uniforms bought, more children admitted to Ekukhanyeni, additional two rooms began to be built along with a kitchen, shower, toilets and dining area.
 Commencement of monthly food parcels (7), provision of uniform to every child in need at Mpontshini school.

 2004 - Children's Centre at TEBA and addition of Manyiseni Centre completed thanks to 14 DTC graduate trainees and Mike & Dave from PSA Training, who not only funded it but helped to build it.
 Manyiseni Centre opened as library and play centre.
 Commencement of fifth feeding scheme.
 More international volunteers, 200 uniforms bought, eight more children admitted to Ekukhanyeni, where two extra rooms were completed.
 Employment of first professional - a teacher trainer.
 Building of volunteers' houses commenced.
 First Battle of the Books Competition.
-Additional classrooms, admin block and hall built at Mpontshini.
+Additional classrooms, admin block and hall built at Mpontshini (Jephcott Trust funds).
 First child headed home built.
 Provision of monthly food parcels (12)

 2006 - Moved into KwaQatha Centre - for the first time we have phones and offices!
 Employment of finance/admin manager and librarian.
-Two children's centres, 2 play facilities, 2 community lending libraries, 2 creches, 1 pre-school class,(all of which are ongoing.
 Numbers rose to 27 children at Ekukhanyeni - improved decor, bought more beds.
-Employment of former intern psychologist, now qualified who conducts IQ tests, counselling and therapy.
+Employment of former intern psychologist, now qualified, who conducts IQ tests, counselling and therapy.
 Termly Battle of the Books.
 Development of Hero Books, Soul Buddyz, Radio and Drama projects.
 Provision of monthly food parcels (18).
 Creation of assault course and creche play area at KwaQatha.
 Large scale holiday programme.
 Visit by American celebrities.
 National and international volunteers.
 Library & Grade R Training.
 Creation of HIV Project

 ^ back to top